Codelessly/CodelesslySDK/README.md

 - `isPreview`: Whether the layout is in preview or production mode.
 Preview mode is meant for debugging the layout and syncs with the changes made in the editor.
 Widgets in production mode are only updated when published using the Publish button.
 - `config`: An optional `CodelesslyConfig` that holds the information required to authenticate your layout from the server.

-**Note:** Setting a `CodelesslyConfig` overrides the global project settings.
-This enables using layouts from other projects with different auth tokens and settings.
+**Note:** Setting a `CodelesslyConfig` on a CodelesslyWidget overrides the global Codelessly instance settings.
+This lets you embed layouts from other projects with different auth tokens.

 ## Configuring Environments